2012–13 TFF 1. Lig: Promotion playoffs

-The teams ranked fourth through seventh will compete in the promotion playoffs for the 2013–14 Süper Lig.
+The teams ranked fourth through seventh will contest in the promotion playoffs for the 2013–14 Süper Lig.
 The 4th team and 7th teams will play two matches in their own grounds.
-Likewise the 5th and 6th teams will play two mathes elimination round.
+Likewise the 5th and 6th teams will play a two match elimination round.
 This round is named as semi-finals.
 Winning teams will play one final match at a neutral venue.
 The winner of the final will be the third team to promote to Süper Lig 2013–2014.
 3rd-placed team 1461 Trabzon is Süper Lig side Trabzonspor's reserve team So They Were Ineligible For Promotion And their play-off spot went to 7th-placed team Adana Demirspor.